 Who needs endoscopic transsphenoidal surgery?

-This surgery may be used on patients with the following conditions:
+We may perform this surgery on patients with the following conditions:

-- Pituitary adenoma: A type of tumor in the pituitary gland
+- Pituitary adenoma: A tumor in the pituitary gland

 - Meningioma: A tumor growing of the dura (i.e., the protective covering of the brain and spinal cord)